zarpli/CFSuControl/README.md

 # CFSuControl

-This script is designed to control CFsound units efficiently using any controller with a serial interface.
+This script is designed to control CFSound units efficiently using any controller with a serial interface.

 # Supported devices